-For smartphone market in 2016, Gartner indicated the shipments of smartphones to be around 1.495 billion, up 5.06% y-y in a high pace.
-IDC also estimates the smartphone will increase to 1.556 billion units in 2017, up 4% y-y and up 4% to 1.617 billion units in 2018.
+For smartphone market in 2017, IDC indicated the shipment of smartphones was around 1.462 billion, down 0.8% y-y from 1.473billion last year.
+IDC also estimates the smartphone will increase to 1.572 billion units in 2018, up 7.5% y-y, and up 3% to 1.627 billion units in 2019.
 We expect the competition between different brands and different operating systems to be fiercer in the future for smartphones, thus mid-to-high end models will be the main source of profitability for brand customers.
 High value-added and product differentiation will be the fundamental for tier 1 brands to expand market share.
 Moreover, due to the trend of being larger screen size, thinner, lighter and fashions for smartphones, metal casing has become one of the must-have specifications no matter what kind of design.
 The trend of metal casing design also leads to the "bigger gets bigger" in the industry.
 As a result, smartphones remain one of the main growth drivers for the Company.

-Gartner indicated the shipment of of Tablet PC in 2016 was around 218.6 million units, compared with 240 million in 2015, down by 9%.
-Gartner forecasts that tablet will further decrease to below 200 million units in 2017/2018, cannibalized by both larger screen-size smartphones.
-However, the launch of larger-size tablet PC and booming of 2-in-1 tablet drives tablet to penetrate into a new segment of the market.
+Gartner indicated the shipment of Tablet PC in 2017 was around 157.5 million units, compared with 168.8 million in 2016, down by 6.7%.
+Gartner forecasts that tablet will grow/decrease 2.1%/0.7% to 160.9/159.7 million units in 2018/2019, indicating a stabilizing tablet PC market.
 Compared to notebook, tablet is more convenient and thus it requires higher strength and better outlook.
 Therefore, tablet will continue to be one of the important products for metal casing vendors.

-Notebook shipments of 2016 were 162 million, compared to 170 million units in 2015, declining by 4.71% y-y.
-Gartner further estimates that the PC will stabilize at 160 million units in 2017 and increases again by 5.6% to 169 million in 2018.
+Notebook shipments of 2017 were 160.4 million, compared to 162.1 million units in 2016, declining by 1.0% y-y.
+Gartner estimates that the NB will grow 3.1% yoy to 165.5 million units in 2018 and increases again by 3.3% to 171 million in 2019.
 Overall notebook market will stabilize and it is still one of important part for our sales revenue.
 Although it's mature, the slim and stylish design of products can increase the penetration rate of metal casing.
-We expect the NB business could be quite stable, due to the stable demand for corporate models and some consumer models will switch to high end metal casings.
+We expect the NB business could be quite stable, due to the stable demand for commercial models and some consumer models will switch to high end metal casings.

-Looking ahead into 2017, mobile devices, especially smartphones, will continue to grow, metal adoption will increase, and metal casing will penetrate into the new areas.
+Looking ahead into 2018, mobile devices, especially smartphones, will continue to grow, metal adoption will increase, and metal casing will penetrate into the new areas.
 All of which will drive the metal casing sector to grow.
 In addition, Catcher will see significant growth from continuing rising demand from the existing customers, more allocation and new products/new customers' add.
 Catcher will continue to develop special production processes, techniques, and materials in combination with the existing production techniques to keep strengthening the comprehensive manufacturing matrix, which will enable the company to remain a leading manufacturer in metal casing and inner components worldwide as a major supplier that can meet customers' requirements of execution, capacity, quality, yield rate, mass production capability, cost structure, customized and innovative designs.
 In terms of sales forecast, although differences in product specifications, sizes, diversification of materials and processing techniques render the company's forecast of metal component sales meaningless, the goal for Catcher is still committed to outperforming the average industry growth in the future.